200 Day Moving Average Trading Strategy – (With Backtest And Indicator)

 The quote above is from Paul Tudor Jones when he was interviewed by Micheal Covel, the author of Trend Following.

-The moving average took you out in late 2007 at 113 except for a false signal in May 2008.
+The chart shows that the moving average took you out in late 2007 at 113 except for a false signal in May 2008.
 You reentered in May 2009 at 73 and kept you in for a long time when quantitative easing made the markets move higher.
 Paul Tudor Jones is right in that the 200-day moving average is all about playing defense.

 And not to mention in the oil price action in 2020:

-The average took you out at 65 in January 2020 and you reentered in October and November 2020 at around 40.
-Perhaps many traders believe this doesn’t amount to much, but how would you react to see your position go to almost zero during the Covid-mess?
+The chart shows that the average took you out at 65 in January 2020 and you reentered in October and November 2020 at around 40.
+Perhaps many traders believe this doesn’t amount to much, but how would you react to seeing your position go to almost zero during the Covid-mess?

 The 200-day moving average works when you have recessions because it takes you out before a bear market hits.
 It saves you money and you can start compounding again at higher levels when the dust settles.